kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## A friend is, as it were, a second self. - Cicero
+    ## As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life. - Joseph Prince